Business Economics (Business)

 - Coursework for the major requires completion of specific, required courses of the department, along with other guidelines.

-- Refer to the Major page for a listing of requirements.
+- Refer to the Major page for a listing of requirements by major.

 - ALL coursework for the major must be taken for a grade (students may not take classes Pass/No Pass).